marcospgp/tinyORM/README.md

 };
 ```

-You then create a model for that type, which is where all the storage methods can be called from:
+You then create a model for that type:

 ```typescript
 const userModel = createModel(